singlelink-co/Singlelink/readme.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql), and are hosted with Apollo Server to server GraphQL.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql), and are hosted with Apollo Server.

 ## Deploy